 Tax supplements resulting from a tax audit will imply an effective tax cash out for audits linked to tax year 2019 and following (financial years ending 31 December 2018 or later), without the possibility to offset these supplements against any tax deductions (with the exception of the current year DRD).
 These tax supplements will thus constitute a minimum tax base.
 This measure, however, only applies if tax penalties equal to or higher than 10% are effectively applied.

 Statute of limitations

 Based on the Belgian income tax statute of limitations, the period during which the tax authorities are authorised to perform a tax audit and adjust the taxable basis is three years (except in case of fraud, where the statute of limitations is extended to seven years) starting from the first day of the tax year, unless the company’s financial year does not correspond to the calendar year.
 The same statutes of limitations are applicable for social security contributions, with the difference being that the statute of limitations begins to run from the end of the month following the month for which the social security contributions were due.
-For withholding taxes, the statute of limitation is in any event 5 years.
+For WHTs, the statute of limitation is, in any event, five years.
 In specific cases, there are also longer statutes of limitations (under certain conditions).